-On February 23, 2016, the Board of Directors (the "Board") of Wells Fargo & Company (the "Company") adopted an updated Code of Ethics and Business Conduct (the "Code") which will become effective April 1, 2016.
-The Code will apply to all team members of the Company, including the principal executive officer, principal financial officer, and principal accounting officer, and to all directors of the Company and its subsidiaries, and will replace the existing Wells Fargo Team Member Code of Ethics and separate Director Code of Ethics.
-The updated Code represents the Company's continuing commitment to maintain the highest ethical standards with customers, team members, stockholders and the communities it serves.
+On November 28, 2017, the Board of Directors (the "Board") of Wells Fargo & Company (the "Company") adopted an amended Code of Ethics and Business Conduct (the "Code"), which became effective on December 4, 2017.
+The Code applies to all team members of the Company, including the principal executive officer, principal financial officer, and principal accounting officer, and to all directors of the Company and its subsidiaries.